-We all want to be liked, adored, and we all want to be seen as caring, kind, and joyful.
-However, people-pleasers go above and beyond to please others but are oblivious to it, because they’re so focused on satisfying others.
-They’re not realizing that they could deplete their energy with overcommitment and pressure themselves to “fit in”.
+We all want to be liked and adored.
+We also want to be seen as caring, kind, and joyful.
+However, people-pleasers go above and beyond to please others, but are oblivious to their depleted energy from over committing themselves and pressuring themselves to “fit in”.
 People-pleasers can carry this habit into their intimate relationships, as well.
 They want to be loved, so they’ll do anything outside of their comfort zone to make their significant other happy.
 If you see any of you in this post, then it’s time for you to start saying NO.

 Say no with assertion– When folks are not used to hearing you say no, it’ll be kind of hard to convince them that you mean it when you finally say it.
 Say NO like you mean it and if you must give them a reason, let it be known without hesitation.